 Now you have this huge list, start testing your keywords.
 There are many sites to test out how lucrative your keywords are.
 Here are my favorite places for keyword research.

-As you’re tossing aside keywords, make sure to keep 1-2 keywords that represent each service page on your website.
+As you’re marking off keywords, make sure to keep 1-2 keywords that represent each service page on your website.
 What I mean is if school portraits have a page on your website, you’ll need a keyword for that.
 So don’t toss out all the school portrait keywords because they look too low.

-Step 3 Put your SEO Keyword Planning all together
+Step 3 Put your SEO Keyphrase Planning all together

 Just as important as my pricing plan is, so is my SEO plan.
-Open up excel and map this all out for reference later.
+Open up Excel or Google Sheets and map this out for reference later.

 Start by creating a spreadsheet that includes each main page on your website you want to rank.
-Then go in and assign two keywords to each page, a primary and secondary.
-Saying, this is what I want to rank for first, and this other keyword is my second choice.
+By main page, it should be something with over 300 words of content.
+Second, go in and assign two keywords to each page, primary and secondary.
+Saying this is what I want to rank for first, and this other keyword is my second choice.

 This spreadsheet will become your reference sheet to optimize your website, build out content, and slay SEO.

-With these three steps, you should be able to rock SEO keyword planning and start moving up the ranks in google.
+With these three steps, you should be able to rock SEO keyphrase planning and start moving up the ranks on Google.

 MB – A Spokane-based photographer serving the Pacific Northwest and helping other photographers build confidence in their business.